FDNY Racing: Truck No. 28 history

 In 2005, for the season opener at Daytona International Speedway, the truck ran with a decal stating "Always remember... never forget" and the names of firefighters Lt.
 Curtis Meyran, John Bellew, and Richard Sclafani; the three had died on Black Sunday in fires earlier in the year.
 The team attempted two races with David Ragan in 2005, including another run at Lowe's, but failed to qualify for both.
 The team made a return to a race in 2006 with Carl Long at Lowe's Motor Speedway.
-Long also made 2 other attempts, but he only made Charlotte.
+Long also made two other attempts, but he only made Charlotte.
 In 2007, Brandon Knupp did 2 races, and Shane Sieg attempted Martinsville.
 Sieg did not qualify.
-In 2008, Wayne Edwards attempted 4 races but made 2.
+In 2008, Wayne Edwards attempted four races but made two.
 In 2009, Andy Lally attempted 2 races but made one of them.
 Edwards returned at Charlotte, only to DNQ there.
 In 2010, L. W. Miller, Wayne Edwards, Andy Lally, and Chad McCumbee attempted races for the team.
 Lally and McCumbee made their races, while Miller and Edwards did not.
 Wes Burton raced for the team in 2011.
 Also in 2011, Grant Enfinger attempted Daytona but did not qualify.
-In 2012, Wes Burton returned to make 5 attempts but only made 1 of them.
+In 2012, Wes Burton returned to make five attempts but only made one of them.
 In 2013, Blake Koch and Dominick Casola contested a race each.
 Also in 2013, Whelen Southern Modified Tour driver Andy Seuss attempted to make his series debut at Rockingham Speedway, but missed the race.

 In 2014, Grand-Am driver Ryan Ellis tested with the team at Daytona's Preseason Thunder session and led the speed charts with a speed of 186 mph.
 On January 22, he joined the team on a part-time basis starting with Daytona's NextEra Energy Resources 250.
 During the race at Charlotte, Ellis was involved in a crash with Jake Crum, which destroyed FDNY's truck.
 After receiving some funding from a GoFundMe campaign and Ellis' Kappa Sigma college fraternity, the team returned at Pocono.
 During the year, Whelen Modified Tour driver Bryan Dauzat made his Truck Series debut in the No. 28 at Bristol Motor Speedway, where he finished last after completing just four laps due to suspension problems.
-2015 marked the FDNY's 150th Anniversary, during which FDNY and Ellis attempted three races, qualifying at Daytona and Bristol, where he finished 16th and 20th, respectively.
+2015 marked the FDNY's 150th Anniversary, during which FDNY and Ellis attempted three races, qualifying at Daytona and Bristol, where he finished siteenth and twentieth, respectively.
 Andy Seuss also tried to make Talladega that year as well, but missed the race.